wragge/closed-glams-covid19/index.md

 * 17 March 2020 - Closed until further notice.
 [More info...](http://www.armyflyingmuseum.com.au/#intro)

+### Bundaberg Regional Libraries

+* 18 March 2020 - All programs and events at all library branches are cancelled until the end of May.
+[More info...](https://www.artsbundaberg.com.au/libraries/events)

 ### HOTA

 * 16 March 2020 – Closed until the end of March.
 [More info...](https://hota.com.au/stories/hota-to-close-until-the-end-of-march/)